propel2016/Pivigo_note/Pivigo_2016.md

     out = pm.Bernoulli('out', act_out,observed=ann_output)
 ```

 Now that we have built up the model is time to execute the *probabilistic program*.
-It is important to keep in mind that [PyMC3] (https://pymc-devs.github.io/pymc3/) relies on Monte Carlo Markov Chains sampling algorithms.
+It is important to keep in mind that [PyMC3] (https://pymc-devs.github.io/pymc3/) relies on [Markov Chain Monte Carlo (MCMC)] (https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) sampling algorithms.
 In what follows we are using [Metropolis-Hasting] (https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm).
-Notice that I have commented a line where you have the option to use the [No-U-Turn Sampler (NUTS)] (https://arxiv.org/abs/1111.4246), which is
+Notice that I have commented a line where you have the option to use the [No-U-Turn Sampler (NUTS)] (https://arxiv.org/abs/1111.4246), which adaptively sets path lengths in the Markov Chain Monte Carlo (MCMC) algorithm.
+In case you want to read an informal explanantion of MCMC you can follow this [link.] (https://jeremykun.com/2015/04/06/markov-chain-monte-carlo-without-all-the-bullshit/)

 Be patient, this can take some time.